-Cheaper energy tariffs during late-night, off-peak hours allow owners of electric cars to top up for less than would otherwise be the case.
-Through the use of 'smart' software and charging points, the transfer of electricity back and forth from the car to the grid can be automatically controlled, ensuring the owner still gets their car charged as much as they wanted, in addition to feeding power back to the grid.
+Cheaper energy tariffs during late-night, off-peak hours allow EV owners to top up for less than would otherwise be the case.
+Through the use of 'smart' software and charging points, the transfer of electricity back and forth from car to grid can be automatically controlled, ensuring the owner still gets their car charged as much as they wanted, in addition to feeding power back to the grid.

-The technology is already being trialled and government bodies such as the Department for Transport are backing it: it is likely that V2G will become a reality before too long.
+The technology is already being trialled and government bodies such as the Department for Transport (DfT) are backing it, so it's likely that V2G will become a reality before too long.

 How V2G charging works

-In June 2020, Western Power Distribution (WPD) launched its trial of V2G charging in the Midlands, South West and South Wales.
-The programme, run in partnership with CrowdCharge, is recruiting Nissan electric-car owners to take part in the trial, with the offer of free installation of a £5,500 smart charger in those areas.
+In June 2020, Western Power Distribution (WPD) launched its 'Electric Nation' trial of V2G charging in the Midlands, South West and South Wales.
+The programme, run with CrowdCharge, recruited Nissan electric-car owners and offered free installation of a £5,500 smart charger.

-The trial, WPD says, will see several different energy suppliers testing their services to these chargers, offering "a more realistic simulation of a future world in which many streets will have a number of EVs using V2G chargers operated by different energy suppliers".
+The trial saw several different energy suppliers testing their services with these chargers, offering "a more realistic simulation of a future world in which many streets will have a number of EVs using V2G chargers operated by different energy suppliers," according to WPD.

-Fiat Chrysler Automobiles (FCA) is the latest car manufacturer to get involved with vehicle-to-grid technology.
-Working with ENGIE, the Italian firm has announced it has begun development of V2G infrastructure.
-In May 2020, work began at FCA’s Mirafiori complex on installing V2G points to connect 64 electric cars to the grid; FCA says this will increase to 700 cars by the end of 2021.
+Working with ENGIE, the Italian firm (part of the Stellantis Group) has begun development of V2G infrastructure.
+In May 2020, work began at the company's Mirafiori complex to install V2G points to connect 64 electric cars to the grid.
+This increased to 700 cars by the end of 2021.

-While this technology is currently limited to FCA’s own headquarters and its own fleet of vehicles, the project represents a starting point for the technology and can be considered as a sign that big car companies are taking V2G seriously.
-It’s most likely that any commercial version of FCA’s V2G technology would first roll out across its native Italy before it made its way to the rest of Europe and the UK.
+While this technology is currently limited to FCA’s own HQ and fleet of vehicles, the project represents a starting point for the technology and is another sign that big car companies are taking V2G seriously.
+It’s most likely that any commercial version of FCA’s V2G technology would first roll out across Italy before it made its way to the rest of Europe and the UK.

 Audi V2H trial

-Audi is the latest manufacturer to turn its attention to the technology as it aims for a CO2-neutral range by 2050.
-Working in partnership with electrical installation firm Hager Group, Audi is developing a V2H (Vehicle to Home) system, whereby the electric car and its battery serve as a "temporary storage medium" for power produced by domestic solar panels.
-Audi says that this power can then be fed back into the home when sunlight levels are low, reducing electricity costs and increasing the stability of the wider electricity network
+Working in partnership with electrical installation firm Hager Group, Audi is developing a V2H (Vehicle to Home) system, whereby a car's battery serves as a "temporary storage medium" for power produced by domestic solar panels.
+This power can be fed back into the home when sunlight levels are low, reducing electricity costs and increasing the stability of the network